geoserver/geoserver/doc/en/user/source/geowebcache/rest/seed.rst

 Seeding and Truncating
 ======================

-The GeoWebCache REST API provides a RESTful interface through which clients can add or remove tiles from the cache on a per-layer basis.
+The GeoWebCache REST API provides a RESTful interface through which users can add or remove tiles from the cache on a per-layer basis.

 Operations
 ----------